ZentaChain/zentalk-protocol/README.md

 ## Overview

-The ZenTalk Protocol defines the standards and mechanisms for a decentralized, privacy-first messaging network.
+The Zentalk Protocol defines the standards and mechanisms for a decentralized, privacy-first messaging network.
 This repository contains the complete protocol specifications, architecture documentation, and technical details for developers who want to understand or implement the protocol.

 ## Key Components